csv610/StoryAnalysis/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to:
+To contribute:
 - Add new analysis types
-- Improve prompts for better outputs
+- Improve prompts
 - Add support for more file formats
 - Fix bugs or improve documentation